F R A N C E S C O

 Jovian Browne

-The paintings give us glimpses of a highly sensitive artist’s inner world.
+The works give us glimpses of a highly sensitive artist’s inner world.
 Through each, Agresti takes us on a journey of emancipation — from confinement, into the crucible, and toward escape.
 Let us take a tour of the seminal work, Fontainebleau, to see how this narrative unfolds.

 Francesco Agresti